 We can think about Kubernetes as the famous Tetris game.
-Bricks are pods and the tetris Area are nodes capabilities.
-When a new brick arrives, is like a new deployment is created and Kubernetes needs to find the best path for it.
+Bricks are pods and the tetris area is the sum of nodes resources.
+When a new brick comes, is like a new deployment is created and Kubernetes needs to find the best path for it.

-Kubernetes has an objective intelligent in order to decide paths that is agnostic from workload's characteristics.
-This "basic" intelligent will optimize cluster memory/cpu usage based on Pods request/limit.
+Kubernetes has an objective intelligent in order to decide paths.
+This base intelligent will optimize cluster memory/cpu usage based on Pods request/limit.

 Affinity and anti-affinity come from the need to enrich this Kubernetes intelligent in order to meet Workload needs, for examples:

 - I want (hard constraint) to execute an AI intensive Pod in a node with GPU enabled because without GPU it cannot be run;

 - I prefer (soft constraint) to execute a Web Application Pod near the Redis cache Pod in order to reduce network latency;